 Children’s Defense Fund Bridge to Benefits Tool

-Bridge to Benefits is a resource to improve the well-being of families and individuals by linking them to public work support programs and tax credits.
+Bridge to Benefits is a resource to improve the well-being of families and individuals by linking them to public work support programs, including housing and help with utilities.